 Since 2007, NobleHour has proven to be the volunteer management solution for organizations across the nation.
 With its robust online platform, NobleHour enhances community engagement with a variety of innovative and transformative tools for finding, tracking, and measuring volunteer, service‐learning, and community service initiatives.
 With offices in Lakeland, FL, and Portland, OR, the NobleHour team is dedicated to empowering good in communities across the country.

 The NobleCause grants, organized by NobleHour.com, were made possible by an anonymous donor within the GiveWell Community Foundation, which serves Polk County, Florida.
 The NobleCause grant competition, launched in 2015, invited high schools, school districts, colleges and universities, and nonprofits to identify and address a local challenge and to recruit and enrich the social responsibility of volunteers.
 100 organizations were awarded $6,500 grants, while seven exemplary organizations were recognized at the $50,000 level.
 NobleHour.com is dedicated to using NobleCause to increase volunteerism that raises awareness at the local level and develops community members who can take action.

 Dolly Duplantier is a freelance writer, editor, and social media specialist.
-She is the mother of three children, a college graduate, a college student and a high schooler.
-Writing about people and organizations who make a difference is one of the best aspects of her job!
+She is the mother of three children, a college graduate, a college student, and a high schooler.
+Writing about people and organizations making a difference is one of the best aspects of her job!